Tanabata: A Love Story

 Orihime mourned the loss of her lover and eventually her father relented and allowed the two to meet once a year—on the seventh day of the seventh month.
 This day is Tanabata, and the Japanese celebrate by writing their wishes on strips of paper and tying them on bamboo branches.

 Kyo no Tanabata is Kyoto’s Tanabata celebration in August.
 It is a free festival that takes place in two parts of the city—along the banks of the Kamo and Hori Rivers.
-2016 marks the seventh year that this festival has run.
-It will run nightly from August 6th to 12th.
+2017 marks the eigth year that this festival has run.
+It will run nightly from August 5th to 11th.

 Typical Japanese festival staples like food stalls and yukata will abound, but so will a number of unique exhibitions and events.
 Both festival sites will feature illumination installations.
 At the Hori River site, festival goers can walk through a Milky Way tunnel made of bamboo and LED lights.
 The Ninomaru Palace in nearby Nijo Castle will also be lit up with projection-mapped imagery.
 At the Kamo River site, large bamboo baskets called furinto will hold lamps and wind chimes for a true summer sensation.
 A projection mapping installation will also be at the Kamo River site, but there it will be projected onto a wall of water, rather than a building.